fbpx

 Watch the video below to learn what the research study is about!

-BRAIN HEALTH-IDD VIRTUAL COURSE FOR ADULTS WITH IDD (CAMH, Remote)
+PROMOTING BRAIN HEALTH-IDD VIRTUAL COURSE FOR FAMILY CAREGIVERS (CAMH, Remote)

-- Be interviewed three times by a researcher online (about 40-50 minutes each time) before the course, at the end of the course and 14 weeks after the course is over;
+• Before the course, at the end of the course, and 14 weeks after the end of the course

-- Get a gift card at the end of the study.
+• Receive a gift card at the end of the study for participating

 DOWN SYNDROME REGRESSION DISORDER CAREGIVER DISTRESS SURVEY (University OF SOUTHERN CALIFORNIA, Remote)